pycontribs/pyrax/docs/getting_started.md

 ## Getting Started With pyrax
 **pyrax** is the Python language binding for **OpenStack** and the **Rackspace Cloud**.
-By installing pyrax, you have the ability to build on any OpenStack cloud using standard Python objects and code.
+By installing pyrax, you have the ability to build on any OpenStack cloud using standard Python objects and code. *Note: since pyrax works with the OpenStack API, it does not support Rackspace's "First Generation" Cloud Servers, which are based on a different technology.*

 ## Prerequisites